-This project seeks to evaluate referring families for Family Group Conferences (FGCs) at pre-proceedings in England, as part of the Department for Education (DfE) funded Supporting Families: Investing in Practice programme, which is expanding and rolling out promising interventions that came through the DfE’s Innovation Programme.
-The evaluation, conducted by Coram, consists of a randomised controlled trial and a process evaluation.
+This project seeks to evaluate referring families for Family Group Conferences (FGCs) at pre-proceedings, as part of the Department for Education (DfE) funded Supporting Families: Investing in Practice programme, which is expanding and rolling out promising interventions that came through the DfE’s Innovation Programme.
+The evaluation, conducted by Coram, consists of a randomised controlled trial (RCT) and a process evaluation.

 What are we evaluating?